millerdev/pyxt/README.md

   the location of the active text editor's file by default.
 It may also start with `~` (home directory prefix).
 Absolute paths are supported as well.
   VS Code command: _XT: Open File_.
+- `python EXECUTABLE SCOPE OPTIONS...` - Run selected text or entire file (depending on `SCOPE`) with the given Python `EXECUTABLE` (or virtualenv) and show the result, which consists of printed output plus non-null result of the final expression.
+Accept (by pressing Enter) the result quick-pick item to copy it to the clipboard.
+  VS Code command: _XT: Python_

 The command name should not be typed when it is invoked directly via its VS Code command (rather than with the PyXT command bar).
 In this case, simply